USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 Bank transfer (NEFT/SWIFT)

-• Rate: Usually the worst exchange rate
+• Rate: Higher exchange rate margin

 • Fee: AED 50-100 per transfer